-- Watering the plants – I have about seven potted plants on our balcony and so while I do the dishes, I fill up a large yogurt container of water and send her out to water them.
-Because it’s outdoors, it doesn’t matter if she spills, and she’s gotten really good at holding the leaves aside to pour right into the dirt.
+- Watering the plants – I have about seven potted plants and so while I do the dishes, I fill up a container of water and send her to water them.

-- Helping with laundry – She loves to pour the soup into the washer, put clothing in the dryer (when I pull it out of the washer and hand it to her), clean out the lint, put in the dryer sheet, and finally slam the dryer door shut.
-It’s pretty obvious she likes the slamming most.
+- Helping with laundry – My girls have all loved putting clothing in the dryer (when I pull it out of the washer and hand it to her), clean out the lint, put in the dryer sheet, and finally slam the dryer door shut.
+It’s pretty obvious they likes the slamming most.

-- Cleaning the bathroom mirrors – She sprays the Windex and I wipe down the mirror.
+- Cleaning the bathroom mirrors – They spray and I wipe down the mirror.
+Or vica-versa.

-- Putting her clothing in the hamper – When she gets dressed in the morning and then for bed, she is responsible for putting her clothing in the dirty clothes hamper.
-We have this mega-cheap one from IKEA with no lid, so she can easily put things in by herself.
+- Putting clothing in the hamper – When they get dressed in the morning and then for bed, they are responsible for putting clothing in the dirty clothes hamper.
+We use all open-top baskets for laundry, so it’s easy for them to toss them in.

-- Setting her own place at the table – I keep all her dishes in a low cupboard, so she can reach them and she gets her own plate, bowl, and cup for each meal.
-The napkins are also in a low drawer, so she gets one for each family member before each meal (although they end up kind of crumpled, rather than folded, but we aren’t picky).
+- Setting places at the table – I keep all the children dishes in a low cupboard, so my girls can reach them and they get their own plate, bowl, and cup for each meal.
+The napkins are also on a low shelf in the pantry, sothey can get one for each family member before each meal (although they end up kind of crumpled, rather than folded, but we aren’t picky).

 - Putting books away – We do a lot of reading in our family and mainly I like to read on the couch or the bed, so by the end of the day, there are usually several piles of books scattered around the house.
-She doesn’t have the strength yet to put the books back on the shelves (because she can’t hold up the leaning books with one hand), but she brings all the books from around the house to me so I can put them away.
+They help collect the books and bring them back to the right shelves or baskets.

-- Helping make my bed – I am an avid bed maker (I cannot remember one day in the last fifteen years that I have not made my bed), and Ella gathers up the pillows and heaves them onto the bed while I do the sheets and comforter part of the bed-making.
+- Helping make my bed – I am an avid bed maker (I cannot remember more than a handful of days in the last twenty years that I have not made my bed), and my toddler loves to help gather up the pillows and heave them onto the bed while I do the sheets and comforter part of the bed-making.

-- Putting her shoes away – We keep her shoes on the top of her (low) bookcase, so she can reach them and whenever we come home and she wants her shoes off, she is responsible for returning them to their little home.
+- Putting shoes away – We have a shoe basket in our laundry room, so everyone can reach them and whenever we come home, they are responsible for returning them to their little home.
 It’s great because I can also tell her to go get shoes on and she’ll do it.
 I also like to ask her to put MY shoes away too.